la0rg/voter/README.md

 voter
 =====

-Application for cheating votes using a proxy server
+Application for cheating votes using a proxy servers